LedFx/LedFx/README.rst

 #. **Start LedFx.**
       - Your WLED devices should appear in LedFx, automagically configured and ready to go! 🎆🔥
       - If not, on the left hand side, click on Device Management -> ``Find WLED devices`` button, or ``Add Device`` to add them manually.
+      - If they're still not showing up, make sure they're powered on and properly connected to your Wifi.

 #. **Start using effects!**
-      - Click on the device, select an effect eg "scroll(Reactive)", and press "Set effect" button.
+      - Click on the device, select an effect eg ``scroll(Reactive)``, and press ``Set effect`` button.
       - Your lights should now be reacting realtime to your music!
 Enjoy the show 🌈